fzzyfoxx/resume/maps_vectorization/README.md

 <br><br>

 ## Architectures
+Implementations of core backbones and heads used across experiments; modular Keras layers for composable research.

 ### DETR [link](./models_src/DETR.py)
+DETR-style transformer with learnable queries, positional encodings, detection/mask heads, and training utilities.

 Implementation of a DETR-style (DEtection TRansformer) architecture focused on shape detection and optional mask outputs.
 The implementation is modular and written as Keras layers to allow flexible assembly and inspection for research and custom training.

 Key components: